awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 ### On\-Demand Instances<a name="asg-od-strategy"></a>

 The allocation strategy for On\-Demand Instances is `prioritized`\.
-The Auto Scaling group uses the order of instance types in the list of launch templates overrides to determine which instance type to use first when fulfilling On\-Demand capacity\.
+The Auto Scaling group uses the order of instance types in the list of launch template overrides to determine which instance type to use first when fulfilling On\-Demand capacity\.

 For example, you specified three launch template overrides in the following order: `c5.large`, `c4.large`, and `c3.large`\.
 When your On\-Demand Instances are launched, the Auto Scaling group fulfills On\-Demand capacity by starting with `c5.large`, then `c4.large`, and then `c3.large`\.
 If you have unused Reserved Instances for `c4.large`, you can set the priority of your instance types to give the highest priority to your Reserved Instances by specifying `c4.large` as the highest priority instance type\.
 When a `c4.large` instance launches, you receive the Reserved Instance pricing\.

 ### Spot Instances<a name="asg-spot-strategy"></a>

 The allocation strategy for Spot Instances is `lowest-price`\.
-Spot Instances are distributed across the number of Spot Instance pools that you specify and come from the pools with the lowest price per unit at the time of fulfillment\.
+Spot Instances are distributed across the number of Spot Instance pools that you specify, and come from the pools with the lowest price per unit at the time of fulfillment\.

 A Spot Instance pool is a set of unused EC2 instances with the same instance type, operating system, Availability Zone, and network platform\.
-That means, the number of instance types and Availability Zones \(both specified in the group\) directly contribute to how many Spot pools Amazon EC2 Auto Scaling can draw from\.
+The number of instance types and Availability Zones \(both of which are specified in the group\) directly contributes to how many Spot pools Amazon EC2 Auto Scaling can draw from\.
 For example, if you specify 4 instance types and 4 Availability Zones, your Auto Scaling group can potentially fulfill Spot capacity from as many as 16 different Spot pools\.
-If you specified 2 Spot pools \(N=2\) for the allocation strategy, your Auto Scaling group can fulfill Spot capacity from a minimum of 8 different Spot pools \(the 2 cheapest Spot pools per Availability Zone\)\.
+If you specify 2 Spot pools \(N=2\) for the allocation strategy, your Auto Scaling group can fulfill Spot capacity from a minimum of 8 different Spot pools \(the 2 least expensive Spot pools per Availability Zone\)\.

 ## Controlling the Proportion of On\-Demand Instances<a name="asg-instances-distribution"></a>